Hungary Bordering Countries: Austria

 Hungary is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

 If you are interested in Hungary and the geography of Europe our large laminated map of Europe might be just what you need.
 It is a large political map of Europe that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Hungary Natural Hazards: There are no natural hazards listed in CIA - The World Factbook for Hungary.
+There are no natural hazards listed in the CIA World Factbook for Hungary.

 Hungary Environmental Issues:

 Hungary needs to upgrade their standards to meet the EU requirements in waste management, energy efficiency, and air, soil, and water pollution.
 This will require large investments for the country.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.